The Bose Portable Speaker Is Excellent

 The Portable Speaker is a 360-degree speaker and it lives up to it: I can walk around the room and enjoy great music everywhere in the room, and even the next room.
 This is unlike my earlier computer speakers, where I had to be in front.
 With the Portable Speaker, the music fidelity from behind is 90% as good as from forward.

-The only way I can make it sound bad is by comparing it to my floorstanding speakers powered by a receiver, which take up a lot of space in my hall, involve multiple cables, required me to get a rack made from a carpenter, required installation, and cost me 1.7 lakh.
+The only way I can make it sound bad is by comparing it to my tower speakers powered by a receiver, which take up a lot of space in my hall, involve multiple cables, required me to get a rack made from a carpenter, required installation, and cost me 1.7 lakh.
 The end result is a user-unfriendly system in comparison to the Portable Speaker.
 If you don’t have the patience for this, get a Portable Speaker.

 It comes in white and black.
 Buy white — it looks beautiful.